Martina Löw

 Martina Löw (born 9 January 1965 in Würzburg, West Germany) is a German sociologist.

 Vita

-Martina Löw, former president of the German Sociological Association; Professor of sociology/sociology of architecture and planning at Technical University Berlin; Director of Collaborative Research Centre SFB 1265 “Re-Figuration of Spaces” in Berlin.
+Martina Löw, former president of the German Sociological Association; Professor of sociology/sociology of architecture and planning at Technische Universität Berlin; Director of Collaborative Research Centre SFB 1265 “Re-Figuration of Spaces” in Berlin.
 In January 2023 the ranking website Academic Influence ranked her #3 of "Influential Women in Sociology from the Last 10 Years."

 Work

 In 2001, Martina Löw published the study Soziologie des Raums, a major contribution to a previously neglected area of sociology.
 The book translated into many different languages addressed the complex ways in which spaces are socially constructed and in turn structure everyday life.
 Löw understands space as a relational arrangement of social goods and living beings produced by an operation of synthesis and placement of these elements.
 Space conceived as an ongoing, dynamic process contrasts with the traditional view that space is a static (pre-existing) background to the social processes under study, which had previously prevailed in sociology.

 In the field of urban research, Löw is widely known for a new approach to analyzing the “intrinsic logic of cities”.
 This logic implies a complex ensemble of knowledge stocks, means of expressions, and manifestations, which are intrinsically related and based on rule-governed, routinized forms of actions stabilized by specific resources.
 This line of argument implies that, over time, cities condense into distinct provinces of meaning.

 In the field of urban sociology, Martina Löw is internationally recognized as an urban research expert known for having developed a fresh approach to the analysis of the intrinsic logic of cities.
 This new concept captures a complex, dynamic array of forms of knowledge and expressions that are structurally related, based on rule-governed, routinized forms of (inter)action stabilized through various resources, which contribute to cities condensing into characteristic “provinces of meaning”.